Leading SAFe (Scaled Agile Framework) Exam Notes

 - Recovery - Architect and enable low-risk releases.
 Establish fast recovery, fast reversion, and fast fix-forward.

-How to build Continuous Delivery Pipeline with DevOps?
+How to build a Continuous Delivery Pipeline with DevOps?

 - Continuous Exploration - Understand Customer needs - Hypothesize, Collaborate & Research, Architect, Synthesize